-- > Work on electrical equipment may only be carried out by authorized electricians. - Switch off and lock out the power supply disconnecting device and verify the absence of voltage. - Before starting work on the frequency converter or intermediate circuit capacitors, wait at least 5 minutes. - Check that there is no voltage on floating relay contacts.
+- Work on electrical equipment may only be carried out by authorized electricians. - Switch off and lock out the power supply disconnecting device and verify the absence of voltage. - Check that there is no voltage on floating relay contacts.

 When working on the compressed air system